ssssam/nightbus/README.md

 There are some commandline options to help you debug tasks:

   * `--command`: run a single command on all hosts
+  * `--ignore-errors`: continue running tasks even if some have failed
   * `--force`: adds `force=yes` as the first line of the task.
   * `--tasks`: select a subset of tasks to be executed